Podcast: Living Logistics

 Episode 6: Squaring up for the vaccine challenge

-Vaccines against COVID-19 are in development, but their ability to end the pandemic depends on effective planning and partnerships.
+Vaccines against COVID-19 are in development, but their availability to end the pandemic depends on effective planning and partnerships.

 Early in the coronavirus pandemic, the importance of medical products, such as personal protective equipment (PPE), became painfully clear.
 In many places, disruptions in the supply chain caused major problems in providing frontline workers with the equipment they desperately needed to care for people and save lives.